 This tutorial shows you how to make beautiful and delicious candied strawberries!
 With a sweet and crunchy candy coating, these strawberries are a treat the whole family will enjoy!

-Aren’t these candy coated strawberries beautiful?
-Plus, they’re so easy to make and really delicious.
-That’s probably why they’re currently making the rounds on TikTok and Youtube.
+Aren’t these candy coated strawberries so pretty?
+Plus, they’re super easy to make and really delicious.
+That’s probably why they’ve been making the rounds on TikTok and Youtube.

 Ingredients